Lunch and Learn is an event series featuring seminar-style conversations about vocation and the Christian liberal arts over a catered meal.

 Faculty who have not otherwise engaged with CFI programs will find Lunch and Learn events an easy way to start.
 Please contact Erin McCord Savidge with questions regarding the Lunch and Learn program.
 All faculty are invited to RSVP.

-Spring 2019 Lunch and Learns
+Fall 2019 Lunch and Learn Schedule

 You can still engage with these interesting topics.
 Select essays produced by CFI Scholars are available for viewing in CFI's online resource collection.